Illinois-IoT/main-project/tutorials/day4/day4.md

 Flask is a web framework in Python.
 This means flask provides you with tools, libraries and technologies that allow you to build a web application.
 This web application can be some web pages, a blog, a wiki or go as big as a web-based calendar application or a commercial website.

-We will start by writting a `"Hello World"` application in Flask.
+We will start by writing a `"Hello World"` application in Flask.

 To begin, we will need to create a new folder to store our web application.